-In addition to reviewing the prudence of actual, booked costs as the basis for determining utility cost recovery, regulators under this model review forward-looking cost and risk assumptions in the benefit-cost analysis of a utility's GM plan as the basis for utility cost recovery.
-Also, it allows pre-determination that the utility's plan meets the GM goals of the State, customers, stakeholders and the utility.
+Instead of reviewing the prudency of actual, booked costs as the basis for determining utility cost recovery, the focus will be on reviewing forward-looking cost and risk assumptions in the benefit-cost analysis of a utility's GM plan as the basis for utility cost recovery.
 This shifts the type of expertise needed to review GM plans.
-Assessing the reasonableness of cost projections and the connection to Docket 12-76 objectives becomes important because the prudence of investments authorized by the plan is presumed once a GM plan has been approved.
+Assessing the reasonableness of cost projections and the connection to Docket 12-76 objectives becomes important because the prudency of investments authorized by the plan is presumed once a GM plan has been approved.
 However, these changes are needed to encourage utilities in pursuing forward-looking GM investment that bring substantial net benefits to society.